 International evaluation of an AI system for breast cancer screening.

-Screening mammography aims to identify breast cancer before symptoms appear, enabling earlier therapy for more treatable disease.
-Despite the existence of screening programmes worldwide, interpretation of mammograms suffers from suboptimal rates of false positives and false negatives.
-Here we present an AI system capable of surpassing expert readers in breast cancer prediction performance.
-To assess its performance in the clinical setting, we curated a large representative dataset from the United Kingdom (UK) and a large enriched dataset from the United States (US).
-We show an absolute reduction of 5.7%/1.2% (US/UK) in false positives and 9.4%/2.7% (US/UK) in false negatives.
-We show evidence of the system's ability to generalise from the UK sites to the US site.
-In an independently-conducted reader study, the AI system out-performed all six radiologists with an area under the receiver operating characteristic curve greater than the average radiologist by an absolute margin of 11.5%.
-By simulating the AI system's role in the double-reading process, we maintain noninferior performance while reducing the second reader's workload by 88%.
-This robust assessment of the AI system paves the way for prospective clinical trials to improve the accuracy and efficiency of breast cancer screening.
+Screening mammography aims to identify breast cancer at earlier stages of the disease, when treatment can be more successful1.
+Despite the existence of screening programmes worldwide, the interpretation of mammograms is affected by high rates of false positives and false negatives2.
+Here we present an artificial intelligence (AI) system that is capable of surpassing human experts in breast cancer prediction.
+To assess its performance in the clinical setting, we curated a large representative dataset from the UK and a large enriched dataset from the USA.
+We show an absolute reduction of 5.7% and 1.2% (USA and UK) in false positives and 9.4% and 2.7% in false negatives.
+We provide evidence of the ability of the system to generalize from the UK to the USA.
+In an independent study of six radiologists, the AI system outperformed all of the human readers: the area under the receiver operating characteristic curve (AUC-ROC) for the AI system was greater than the AUC-ROC for the average radiologist by an absolute margin of 11.5%.
+We ran a simulation in which the AI system participated in the double-reading process that is used in the UK, and found that the AI system maintained non-inferior performance and reduced the workload of the second reader by 88%.
+This robust assessment of the AI system paves the way for clinical trials to improve the accuracy and efficiency of breast cancer screening.